-COMMUNICATION: PUBLIC PRESENTATIONS
+COMMUNICATION: PUBLIC SPEAKING

-Counties may advance a total of three entries from any category to the state contest.
+Counties may advance a total of 3 entries from any category to the state contest.

 Enrollment in the Public Presentations project is required to participate in this section.
 No live animals are allowed in speeches.
 Counties may advance a total of 3 entries from any category to the state contest.
 A 4-H member may advance in one individual category and one team category.
-Participating Youth must be 8 years of age on or before September 1, 2023.
-Participating youth turning 14 years of age on or before September 1, 2023 must enroll as advanced.
-Deadline to advance youth to Public Speaking State Contest: April 5, 2024.
+Participating youth turning 14 years of age on or before September 1, 2024, must enroll as advanced.

-Check-In and Judging: Saturday March 16, 8 a.m., McLean Extension Office, Bloomington
+Check-In and Judging: Saturday March 8, 8 a.m., McLean Extension Office, Bloomington